 Your PhD journey

 Being a PhD student is a full-time occupation and you will spend the majority of each working day undertaking your research or engaging in training.
-PhD students are `professional Early Career Researchers’ and as a PhD student, you will be fully engaged with the research culture in the Department.
+PhD students are professional Early Career Researchers and as a PhD student, you will be fully engaged with the research culture in our Department.

 The following sketches a typical journey for a PhD student at Surrey and highlights some key landmarks on route.
 The time scales apply to full-time PhD students.
 Those who are part-time should adjust these times as appropriate.